nzlosh/stackstorm_livestatus/README.md

 ## Limitations

   * The query limit isn't supported under Shinken's LiveStatus implementation.
   * The author only has access to test against Shinken's LiveStatus implementation.
-While this should work for Nagios users, their milage may vary.
+While this should work for Nagios users, there is not testing performed against it.

 ## References